Motherhood and the Mental Load

 3. Religion

-Often, couples share a religion and are in agreement as to how to raise their children in religion.
+Often, couples share a religion and are in agreement as to how to raise their children.
 But in some cases, couples see religion differently.
 In those cases, how do you approach religion with your children?
 What will religion look like in the home?
 Are you willing to be open about letting your children explore religion on their own?
-How will you navigate these differences in religion?
+How will you navigate these differences?

 Religion is an important part of a person’s identity, and ignoring differences can lead to isolation and resentment.
 It is important to find common understanding and agreement before resentment builds.
 Partners should also be able to respect these differences and show respect to each other in front of the child.
 Navigating these differences in a healthy way can model for the child how they will navigate exploring religion in the future.